mullroy/pirate_hardware_interface/INSTALL_mac.md

 Launch the terminal emulator.<br>
 &nbsp;&nbsp;$<b> cd Documents/Qt5</b><br>
 &nbsp;&nbsp;$<b> ln -s $PWD/Qt\ Creator.app /Applications/QtCreator.app</b><br>

+# Patch
+If you're using a new versions than XCode 11, incompatibilities with Qt may be introduced.
+A bug (https://bugreports.qt.io/browse/QTBUG-117225) was logged on 19 September 2023 regarding an incompatibility with XCode 15 with QT 5 & QT 6.
+This causes qmake (Qt build script) to fail.
+A patched version of the file is included in the <b>Qt5_patch</b> directory.
+This updated file isn't required to be deployed if you're running XCode 11 to 14.
+For XCode 15 (and beyound?) please navigate to your Qt5 directory (Suggested /Users/<your account>/Documents/Qt5 above) and lower into the sub directories: 5.12.12/clang_64/mkspecs/features<br>
+Make a backup copy of your file: cp toolchain.prf toolchain.prf.O<br>
+Overwrite toolchain.prf with the copy located under the Qt5_patch directory.<br>

 # Environmental variables
 The path to the development tools are not set up automatically in your environmental variables.
 You have to edit the 'profile' of your account and add it there.<br>